 Everyone welcome to come and join our church services and stay for coffee and biscuits afterwards.

 The Herefordshire Golf Club was founded in 1896 and moved to its current location at Wormsley in 1932.
 The course was designed by the legendary James Braid and offers far reaching and beautiful views of the Shropshire Hills, the Brecon Beacons and the Malvern Hills.
 It is a challenging and hilly parkland course that meanders through mature woodland where golfers are surrounded by wildlife and the natural environment.
 Go to www.herefordshiregolfclub.co.uk for more information or contact [email protected] to book a round!
-For non-golfers the Causeway Bar & Restaurant will be opening soon offering some stunning views while showcasing some of Herefordshire's finest local produce.
+For non-golfers the Causeway Bar & Restaurant is now open offering some stunning views while showcasing some of Herefordshire's finest local produce.